It’s time to decrease fear and increase love at work.

 What is A Human Workplace gathering?
 Well, A Human Workplace isn’t a meeting but you’ll meet others.
 It isn’t a training but you’ll learn.
-And it isn’t a workshop but you’ll work on some things!
-Gatherings of A Human Workplace are local, in-person events that bring together like-minded people to meaningfully connect and then to practice being human at work.
-And yes, after years of suppressing our humanity at work under the guise of “being professional” we need practice bringing humanity to the workplace.
+And it isn’t a workshop but you’ll definitely work on some things!
+Gatherings of A Human Workplace are face to face events held in a local community or inside an organization to explore and discover what it means to be human at work.
+After years of suppressing our humanity at work under the guise of “being professional” we need practice bringing humanity back to the workplace.

 Story Portal: Share your stories of love and fear

 We believe stories are powerful.
 They connect us.
 They reach us.
 They teach us.
-They help us learn more about what it means to be human.
+They help us learn what it means to be human.

 Our Love and Fear Research

 A Human Workplace is based on primary research conducted through interviews to gain insights into what people are really experiencing in the workplace and how we can make workplaces more human.
 This qualitative research began with a series of 50 interviews conducted by Renée Smith, Founder of A Human Workplace.